How to Stay Healthy During Your Recovery

 Well, I advocate finding a way to still eat foods that you enjoy—but just making a more nutritious version of them.
 Traditional grilled cheese is heavy in saturated fat (which isn’t great for your cholesterol or arteries) and high in refined carbohydrate (causing your blood sugar to spike and then crash—which affects your mood drastically).
 It contains little nutritional value.
 I have created a healthier version—I would argue tastes better—which I now enjoy far better than the traditional version.

-Recipe for Grilled Goats Cheese, Rocket & Hazelnut Pesto Sandwich
+Recipe for Grilled Goat Cheese Sandwich with Arugula & Hazelnut Pesto

 For the pesto: